Murder of Tair Rada: Judge Yitzhak Cohen affair

-Conduct of the State Prosecution, Dr Forman and Dr Kugel affairs
+Conduct of the State Prosecution, Dr. Forman and Dr. Kugel affairs

-Regarding the Zadorov affair, Law Professor Mordechai Kremnitzer wrote in October 2014: "Conduct of the prosecution is scary... the State Prosecution is not seeking the truth... the justice system is mostly busy protecting itself..."
-His comments were published in the wake of the Tel-Aviv Labor Court judgment in the lawsuit of senior forensic medical expert Dr Maya Forman against the State of Israel, Ministry of Health and others.
-Her case became an entirely separate scandal, which was described by Israeli media as persecution, settlement of accounts, and a retaliation campaign by Chief State Prosecutor Shai Nitzan against Dr Forman for her professional, honest, expert testimony in the Zadorov affair.
+Regarding the Zdorov affair, Law Professor Mordechai Kremnitzer wrote in October 2014: "Conduct of the prosecution is scary... the State Prosecution is not seeking the truth... the justice system is mostly busy protecting itself..."
+His comments were published in the wake of the Tel-Aviv Labor Court judgment in the lawsuit of senior forensic medical expert Dr. Maya Forman against the State of Israel, Ministry of Health and others.
+Her case became an entirely separate scandal, which was described by Israeli media as persecution, settlement of accounts, and a retaliation campaign by Chief State Prosecutor Shai Nitzan against Dr. Forman for her professional, honest, expert testimony in the Zdorov affair.

-The State Prosecution first fought to prevent Dr Forman from testifying in the Nazareth court in Roman Zadorov's case.
-Dr Forman eventually testified for Zadorov in the Nazareth District Court that the murder was committed using a serrated knife, not a smooth-edged Japanese knife.
+The State Prosecution first fought to prevent Dr. Forman from testifying in the Nazareth court in Roman Zdorov's case.
+Dr. Forman eventually testified for Zdorov in the Nazareth District Court that the murder was committed using a serrated knife, not a smooth-edged Japanese knife.

-In its February 2014 supplemental judgment the Nazareth District Court not only rejected Dr Forman's expert testimony, but also heavily criticized her professional conduct.
+In its February 2014 supplemental judgment the Nazareth District Court not only rejected Dr. Forman's expert testimony, but also heavily criticized her professional conduct.

-The State Prosecution first tried to gag Dr Kugel, and prevent his affidavit from being filed.
+The State Prosecution first tried to gag Dr. Kugel, and prevent his affidavit from being filed.
 Then, the State Prosecution tried to heavily edit his affidavit.
-Eventually, Dr Kugel's affidavit was filed, unmodified, both in the Tel-Aviv Labor Court and in Zadorov's appeal in the Supreme Court.
-Furthermore, both the original affidavit and the edited affidavit, proposed by the State Prosecution, were published, causing a new wave of criticism against the State Prosecution: Experts raised concerns that the Prosecution's conduct relative to Dr Kugel's affidavit amounted to tampering with a witness.
+Eventually, Dr. Kugel's affidavit was filed, unmodified, both in the Tel-Aviv Labor Court and in Zdorov's appeal in the Supreme Court.
+Furthermore, both the original affidavit and the edited affidavit, proposed by the State Prosecution, were published, causing a new wave of criticism against the State Prosecution: Experts raised concerns that the Prosecution's conduct relative to Dr. Kugel's affidavit amounted to tampering with a witness.